JesusVega23/VPCM-project/README.md

-## Virtual Private Cloud Migration Tools
+# Virtual Private Cloud Migration Tools

 In this project , the team will be dealing twith the tools provided by Amazon Web Services

+## Background Information

+   ### Cloud Networks and Virtual Machines
+   - Cloud computing is a term describing the access of networking resources from a centralized third-party provider using Internet based access technologies.
+Cloud products provide centralized visibility and controlled over the network
+     - ![image]
+   - Virtual machines are part of the resources provided by cloud computing.
+A virtual machine (VM) is a software computer that a physical machine, contains an operating system and manages application.
+A VM is backed by the physical capacities of a host.

+### Migration of Virtual Machines
+   - Virtual Machine Migration is the task of moving a virtual machine from one physical hardware environment to another.
+It is part of      managing hardware virtualization systems and is something that providers look at as they offer virtualization services.
+The purpose      of this is to manage space  a console to make divere modification as well as to relocate resources to hosts in areas of necessity.
+   - Live Migration derives from this as it permits hosts to migrate VM’s without shutting them down.
+Many providers offer live migration with relative to no downtime for their consumers.

-# Students
+## Students

   **Irixa Vales:**